Print

 Instructions

-1. Mash bananas: In a large mixing bowl, mash bananas with a fork until completely mashed and soup-y.
+1. Mash bananas: In a large mixing bowl, mash bananas (2) with a fork until completely mashed.

-2. Mix up batter: Add eggs and stir until mixed.
-Add half of the Kodiak Cakes mix, and stir until incorporated.
-Add the remaining dry ingredients and mix for a few seconds until loosely incorporated.
+2. Mix up batter: Add eggs (3) and stir until mixed.
+Add half of the Kodiak Cakes mix (3 cups total), and stir until incorporated.
+Add the remaining pancake mix, plus the vanilla protein powder (1 scoop), cinnamon (1 teaspoon), nutmeg (1/2 teaspoon) and pinch of salt.
+Mix for a few seconds until shaggy and loosely incorporated.
 Add 1 cup of the water and stir until mixed.
 Depending on how thick you like your pancakes, add small amounts of remaining water until pancake batter is your preferred thickness.
 I added an additional 1/4 cup water after the initial cup of water.
-Stir until batter is well mixed.
+Stir until batter is combined but try not to overmix.

-3. Cook pancakes: Heat a large skillet (or griddle) over slightly lower than medium heat.
-Coat with non-stick cooking spray and wait 2-3 minutes for the pan to heat up.
-Spoon approximately 1/3 cup of batter on to skillet (I use a 2/3 measuring cup and fill it about half full).
-I cooked two at a time in the pan.
+3. Cook pancakes: Heat a large non-stick skillet (or griddle if you have one) over slightly lower than medium heat.
+Wait 2-3 minutes for the pan to heat up and then add your cooking spray or 1/2 tablespoon coconut oil.
+Spoon approximately 1/3 cup of batter onto the skillet (I use a 2/3 measuring cup and fill it about half full for each pancake).
+I cook 2-3 pancakes at a time in the pan.
+If your oil or cooking spray is burning, I recommending turning down the heat and wiping the pan between batches.

 4. Flip & repeat: Let the pancakes cook for approximately 3-4 minutes.
 Flip pancakes when bubbles form on the surface and do not fill with batter.
 Cook for another 2-3 minutes, checking the bottom for golden brown color.
 Repeat until your batter is gone, spraying the pan between each set of pancakes.